standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 Masson and Bumpus returned to the college, entered Masson’s rooms, and sat for a time in silence.

-{36}“Well, William,” said Bumpus, “I have protested that I have written a book.
+“Well, William,” said Bumpus, “I have protested that I have written a book.
 You must know that it is your part to seem to want to talk about it.”